AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/authoring-file-management.md

 >[!NOTE]
 >
 >Your system administrator can configure the **DITA Element** search component and then you can use the feature from the Adobe Experience Manager Assets UI.
-For more details see, *Add DITA Element search component in Assets UI* section in Install and configure Adobe Experience Manager Guides as a Cloud Service.
+For more details view, *Add DITA Element search component in Assets UI* section in Install and configure Adobe Experience Manager Guides as a Cloud Service.

 Using the search feature, you can: